CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/install-uninstall.md

 ## <a name="more-help"></a>Need More Help

-<span class="tip" markdown="1">Do you have a question that wasn't covered by the GUIDE?
-Then it's time to drop by the [Forum](http://coalaweb.com/forum/index) I'm sure we can help.</span>
+<div class="uk-alert" markdown="1">Do you have a question that wasn't covered by the GUIDE?
+Then it's time to drop by the [Forum](http://coalaweb.com/forum/index) I'm sure we can help.</div>